 Last week, we announced the release of our new brand identity.
 And today, we’re excited to showcase that new brand in the form of our new website.
 Our entire team has been working tirelessly throughout the summer to build a custom web design from the ground up — one that effectively presented the elements of our story.
 And finally, we get to pull back the curtain to you!
+We think it really sets us up well for our move to Colorado Springs next Spring!

 Go ahead and take it for a spin.
 If you see anything that needs fixing while you click around, let us know — we like constructive feedback.
 And of course, if you know a small business in need of content marketing, please point them this way!